Skip to main content

 Toronto's Climate Challenge

 In April 2017, 200 people attended a presentation Climatefast organized at City Hall with Dianne Saxe, Environmental Commissioner of Ontario, and Jim Baxter, Direction of Environment and Energy Division City of Toronto, speaking on the TransformTO 2050 climate action plan that was going to be released at the end of April.
-Also in attendance was Councillor Mary-Margaret, chair of Parks and Environment Commmittee and councilor Sarah Doucette.
-At the end of the presentation, a Q & A followed by workshops on deputation and letter writing were held.
+Also in attendance was Councillor Mary-Margaret, chair of the Parks and Environment Committee and councillor Sarah Doucette.
+At the end of the presentation, a Q & A session was held, followed by workshops on deputation and letter writing.

 Valentine's Tea for the Mayor

-On the eve of the council vote in 2017 to fund TransformTO, students of Thorncliffe Park Public School brought Valentines expressing their love for nature, for the city, and their concerns about climate change to City Hall for the Mayor and their City Councillor, Jon Burnside.
-The students were brought by one of their teacher James Snetsinger and accompanied by several parents.
-The students have returned on other occasions to deputize and their words were warmly received with councilors offered them high 5’s all around.
+On the eve of the council vote in 2017 to fund TransformTO, students of Thorncliffe Park Public School brought Valentines expressing their love for nature, the city, and their concerns about climate change to City Hall for the Mayor and their City Councillor, Jon Burnside.
+The students were brought by one of their teachers, James Snetsinger, and accompanied by several parents.
+The students have returned on other occasions to deputize, and their words were warmly received, with councillors offering them high 5s all around.
 Climatefast organized a grassroots campaign asking for full funding and delivered a petition with over 1500 signatures.
-A letter to all the councilors referenced Mayor Tory’s own Paris statement committing him to climate action.
+A letter to all the councillors referenced Mayor Tory’s own Paris statement committing him to climate action.
 Sadly, Mayor Tory voted against the motion to extend full funding for TransformTO.
-Council adopted a budget funding only three of the programs for a total of $330,000, or 20% of the funds.
-The vote fell short by 2 votes in a 23-21 decision.
-However there is no question many more councilors voted to support the full budget as a result of the lobbying by citizens and the issue was highlighted at city hall.
+The council adopted a budget funding only three of the programs for a total of $330,000, or 20% of the funds.
+The vote fell short by two votes in a 23-21 decision.
+However, there is no question many more councillors voted to support the full budget as a result of the lobbying by citizens, and the issue was highlighted at city hall.

 Acting on Climate Change: A Path for Canada